 The costs of providing the various programs and other activities have been summarized on a functional basis in the consolidated statements of activities and of functional expenses.
 Where possible, specific expenses have been charged directly to the appropriate category.
 When functions are shared or costs are intermingled, such as leases, utilities and computer costs, expenses are allocated based on employee counts or estimated percentage of effort.

 NOTE 2 INVESTMENTS

-Board-designated investments are stated at fair value and consist of the following at December 31:
+Board-designated investments are stated at fair value and consist of the following on June 30, 2024 and December 31, 2023: